Daniel Graham: New Orleans Saints

 On August 11, 2012, Graham signed with the New Orleans Saints.
 On November 2, 2012, Graham was released by the New Orleans Saints.
 He retired in August 2013.

 NFL career statistics

 Personal

-His father, Tom Graham, starred at the University of Oregon from 1969-1971 where he became the all-time leading tackler in Duck football history and a 2001 inductee into the University of Oregon Hall of Fame.
+His father, Tom Graham, starred at the University of Oregon from 1969 to 1971 where he became the all-time leading tackler in Duck football history and a 2001 inductee into the University of Oregon Hall of Fame.
 Tom played professionally for the Denver Broncos, the Kansas City Chiefs, the San Diego Chargers, and the Buffalo Bills during the course of an eight-year career as a linebacker.